tiacsys/bridle/boards/arm/tiac_magpie/doc/samples/net/dumb_http_server_mt.rst

 Overview
 ********

-See :doc:`zephyr:samples/net/sockets/dumb_http_server_mt/README`
-for the original description.
+See :zephyr:code-sample:`zephyr:socket-dumb-http-server-mt` for the original description.

 .. _tiac_magpie_sockets-dumb-http-server-mt-sample-requirements: